Our Mission Statement

 - he Head Teacher has an ‘open door policy’ at break time and lunch time affording pupils the opportunity to discuss an idea for a club, talk through a worry or answer a question which has arisen from learning in class, collective worship or a visit from an external provider.

-- We demonstrate how injustice can be peacefully challenged, through the examples of the Gospels, and by teaching about inspirational men, women and children of the past and the present: St Philip Neri, Blessed John Henry Newman, Dorothy Day, Pier – Giorgio Frassati, Nelson Mandela, Malala Yousafzai and Shibby de Guzman.
+- We demonstrate how injustice can be peacefully challenged, through the examples of the Gospels, and by teaching about inspirational men, women and children of the past and the present: St Philip Neri, Saint John Henry Newman, Dorothy Day, Pier – Giorgio Frassati, Nelson Mandela, Malala Yousafzai and Shibby de Guzman.

 The Rule of Law